 Our Dickens-Inspired World Book Day

 We decided to focus World Book Day on our local historical identity.
+Reading is a vital part of the history curriculum to enhance understanding.
 With The Pilgrim School being based in Borstal, Rochester, what better way to celebrate than to focus on a local significant figure from the past - Charles Dickens.
 Each class studied one of Dickens' novels, exploring many aspects of life in that time period, including clothing, work and lifestyle.
 We had such an amazing time as shown in the photos below whilst learning about our local history!